muenstc/MaterialX/source/JsMaterialX/README.md

 const fShader = shader.getSourceCode("pixel");
 const vShader = shader.getSourceCode("vertex");
 ```
 Shader generation options may be changed by getting the options from the context and altering its properties.
-Changes to these options must occur after ther standard libraries have been loaded as the call to `mx.loadStandardLibraries(genContext)` sets the options to some defaults.
+Changes to these options must occur after the standard libraries have been loaded as the call to `mx.loadStandardLibraries(genContext)` sets the options to some defaults.
 ```javascript
 genContext.getOptions().fileTextureVerticalFlip = false;
 ```